chrispyles/chrispyles.github.io/index.md

         return collection_array
 ```

 The first few lines of code import the UC Berkeley `datascience` module and the module NumPy to work with arrays.
+The function prints a line that tells you whether or not your table is a solution, but it also returns the array `collection_array`, which I used while writing the program in order to determine where the faults lay in the iterations (the `for` loops).

+### Santa Susana High School

+I graduated from SSHS in June 2017 with a cumulative GPA of 4.38.
+While at SSHS, I mainly focused on my interest in the hard sciences, like chemistry, and a fondness for anatomy that fostered from growing up with a mother who was a nurse.
+In the 12th grade, I took an Anatomy & Physiology course wherein our final project was to write a dissection manual for the dissection of a rabbit's respiratory system; you can view the finished product [here](https://docs.google.com/file/d/0B7kiIqQskeaWZkluR2xhTTBqX28/preview).

+I also completed a a Senior Project (what we termed out capstone projects), which involved publishing an issue of our literary magazine, [*Littérateur*](https://docs.google.com/file/d/0B7kiIqQskeaWdXU4RUg3bDhXSDQ/preview).
+The issue for which I was Editor-In-Chief focused on the US education system and its benefits and pitfalls.
+The publishing of this magazine I consider to be one of my greatest achievements, among such others as attaining the rank of Eagle Scout.